Use Cases

 Cars

-Category: Cars (V2V) Demands: URLLC, Long-Range
+Category: Mobility, Localization Demands: URLLC, Sensing, Doppler Robustness, Long-Range

 Communication between cars and infrastructure, called car-to-car/infrastructure (C2C/C2I) or vehicle-to-vehicle/infrastructure (V2V/V2I), is the propellant factor in a self-driving transportation on the roads.
 The main challenges in vehicle communication and sensing are: